Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 #### Karyotypes
 - Non-disjunction
 	- When a pair of similar chromosomes does not split up because the spindle makes a mistake, so both chromosomes move
+- Homologous chromosomes
+	- Chromosomes from different parents, but contain some types of genes in same location
 ## Regulation of Cell Cycle 4.7